top of page

 Why?

-Because the universe — or your vital force, or God, or however you name it — doesn’t pair us randomly.
+Because the universe or God, or whatever you credit for creation, doesn’t pair us without reason.

 We’re always in resonance with what we still need to see.